Tejas-0808/Gym_Website/README.md

 # Gym_Website
-It is a static responsive website created by using html and css.
+It is a static responsive website created using html and css.